Health Service Commissioners Act 1993: Provisions

 Under ss3(4)-(7), the Ombudsman may not question the merits of a decision taken without maladministration in the exercise of discretion except when the decision was taken in consequence of the exercise of clinical judgment.

 Section 14(1) required that when the Ombudsman conducts an investigation, he must send a report to the interested parties, including the complainant and the body complained about.

 If it appears to the ombudsman that the person aggrieved has sustained injustice or hardship in consequence of the action of the body complained about, and the injustice or hardship has not or will not be remedied, he may lay a copy of the report before Parliament under s14(3).

 The ombudsman must lay an annual report before Parliament and may lay other reports from time to time as he sees fit under s14(4).

+Repealed enactments

+Section 20(2) of the act repealed 11 enactments, listed in Schedule 3 to the act.